AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/9-actions-hover-click-and-drag-and-click-in.md

 exl-id: 8e0f24d7-a099-4a08-af08-8d150104fdb9
 doc-type: video
 ---
-# Understand actions in [!UICONTROL Enhanced Analytics] - hover, click and drag, and click in
+# Understand actions - hover, click and drag, and click in

 In this video, you will learn: